RefReps/RefReps-Education/Documentation/User.md

 1. Follow the steps above to get to the course dashboard
 ![](./Pictures/course-dashboard.png)
 2. Click on the desired course name
-3. When the course page loads the section and module info will load <br/>
+3. When the course page loads the section and module info will load <br>
 ![image](./Pictures/course-home-contents.png)
 4. The files housed in the module will be listed